further-external/Verizon-Digital-Ready-GA4/Data Layer Events/User Registered.md

 ## Attached Notes

-<p>Record this event when the user completes registration and views the registration confirmation page</p>
+<p>Record this event when the user completes registration and views the registration confirmation page.
+<br>There is a max length of 500 chars for the parameter values.</p></p>